jankaszel/hyperwell-thesis/chapters/implementation.md

 * User Experience (UX): Websites are accessible by entering Uniform Resource Locators (URLs).
 Users don’t have to manually download an application bundle and run it on their machine, as browsers download the application code and assets in-promptu.
 * Developer Experience (DX): Developers can choose from a variety of standardized, open technologies for realizing their applications: Building web documents with HTML, realizing complex business logics with JavaScript,
 * Business Benefits: ...

+![An architecture leveraging a gateway node for bridging resources from a P2P system into the Web [@matsubara2010].
+For providing access to a P2P network, the gateway acts as both a peer within the P2P network and as a HTTP server.
+Gateway logic translates between both systems.](figures/matsubara-p2p-gateway.png){#fig:p2p-gateway short-caption="Architecture for bridging resources from a P2P system into the Web"}

 _TODO:_ Make it explicit that the work done in this chapter (and for the thesis) has been to build an architecture that serves in two ways: First, it has to be built around hypermerge—the library itself does not provide any de-facto requirement of how data should be distributed.
 It facilitates data distribution.
 Second, the architecture should resemble the notion that I have imposed in @sec:annotation.